Solar power in China: Solar water heating

 China is the leading country for solar water heating capacity in the world, with 290 GWth in operation at the end of 2014, accounting for about 70% of the total world capacity.
 In terms of capacity per unit of population, China comes 7th in the world with 213 kWth per 1,000 people.
 Most of the installed capacity (92%) was evacuated tube water heaters.

 Effects on the global solar power industry

 The growth of solar power industries worldwide has been rapidly accelerated by the growth of the solar market in China.
 Chinese-produced photovoltaic cells have made the construction of new solar power projects much cheaper than in previous years.
 Domestic solar projects have also been heavily subsidized by the Chinese government, allowing for China's solar energy capacity to dramatically soar.
 As a result, they have become the leading country for solar energy, passing Germany's capacity in 2015.
 As other countries from around the world look to switch to renewable energy sources, cheap options for solar and wind have become focal points of interest for investments.
 China's mass production of cheap photovoltaic cells and wind energy have consequently spurred investments in Chinese products from around the world and expanded the construction of solar energy projects worldwide.

+As of at least 2024, Chinese firms are the industry leaders in almost all of the key parts of the solar industry supply chain, including polysilicon, silicon wafers, batteries, and photovoltaic modules.
+China's impact on economies of scale and technological development was an important contributor in the 85% drop in the price of photovoltaic modules from 2010-2020.